 This emphasis on shared leadership extends to Nursery classrooms, which are led by a team of Chinese and native English speaking teachers.
 Encouraged by the blurring of cultural mores, our co-teaching model allows children to acquire both languages in an authentic way.
 Supported by other members of the class team, each teaching partnership seeks to motivate children into active learners capable of meaningful thought and communication in both English and Chinese.

 We have high expectations for our children and teachers, and these expectations begin with the guiding image of a strong, capable, and resilient child.
-This image unites programme with practice, and underpins each aspect of the Nursery — from the way mealtimes unfold, to the creation of classroom environments and the allotment of times devoted to project and play — including the Handbook.
+This image unites programme with practice, and underpins each aspect of the Nursery — from the way mealtimes unfold, to the creation of classroom environments and the allotment of times devoted to project and play.
 This is the Huili Nursery vision, and we invite you to join, share, and develop this image with us as your child embarks on their journey.

 At Huili School Hangzhou, we are guided by the Early Years Foundation Stage (EYFS), where the characteristics of effective learning are fostered.
 The includes the ways in which a child engages with others and their environment – playing and exploring, active learning, and creating and thinking critically – underpin learning and development across all areas.